kairos-loan/typescript-sol-recruitement-test/README.md

 Ideally, have an e2e test demonstarting it works in nominal conditions.

-Don't worry if you choke on any part of this test (conception or implementation), but don't stay stuck, [reach out](https://t.me/t0bou) and we will unblock you, or implement what you can and cicrumvent the part you can't.
+Don't worry if you choke on any part of this test (conception or implementation), but don't stay stuck, [reach out](https://t.me/t0bou) and we will unblock you, or implement what you can and circumvent the part you can't.

 The overall quality of security, code clarity, UI/UX etc. matters to us.